Preview

 ----------------------------------

 Walton Perkins (September 18, 1891 - January 16, 1950) was born in Whitley County, Kentucky to King David Perkins and Malinda Boyd.
-Perkins was blind and studied at the Kentucky Institution for the Education of the Blind.
+Perkins was visually impaired--he could not read text but retained some degree of sight.
+He studied at the Kentucky School for the Blind in Louisville.
 After graduating from the University of Kentucky College of Law, Perkins returned to Whitley County.
-He worked as a lawyer and was also elected as a county police judge.
+He practiced law with his father.
+Perkins was elected as a county police judge in the mid-1910s.
+In the late 1920s, Perkins moved to Washington, D.C. and served as a clerk for Senator Frederic Mosley Sackett.
+He later served as a judge in Lafollette, Tennessee.